bskokdev/py-series-gen/README.md

 A flexible Python-based data generation tool that creates and publishes data streams using Python generators.
 This tool is designed to be extensible and configurable through command-line arguments, and custom generator functions.

 ## Features
-- 🔄 Streaming data generation using Python generator functions (only time series generator now available)
+- 🔄 Streaming data generation using Python generator functions (only time series generator available for now)
-- 🎯 Multiple publish targets support (currently Console, Kafka coming soon)
+- 🎯 Multiple publish targets support (currently Console, and Kafka)
 - ⚡ Efficient batch processing
 - 🛠️ Configurable through CLI arguments
 - 🔌 Extensible architecture for adding new publish targets